lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 <figure>
 	<a href="/images/ci-al-pacino-scarface.jpg">
     <img src="/images/ci-al-pacino-scarface.jpg"></a>
-	<figcaption>Say hello to your new little friend -- continuous integration! :). <i>Thanks Filipe for the meme inspiration!</i>
+	<figcaption>Say hello to your new little friend -- continuous integration! :).
   </figcaption>
 </figure>

-When we first setup testing for this environment, we were using other CI platforms such as Travis CI and Appveyor for windows.
-However now we use GitHub actions as this is a free platform (for now as of October 2022) and it nicely integrates into all pull requests and changes that you make to the repository.
+When we first setup testing for the earth-analytics-python environment, we were using other CI platforms such as Travis CI and Appveyor for windows.
+However now we use GitHub actions.
+Actions is free and (for now as of October 2022).
+It nicely integrates into all pull requests and changes that you make to the repository.
 {: .notice }

-## How do GitHub actions work? s

-Next I'll talk about how GitHub Actions work.
+## First, figure define clearly what your testing goals are

-At the most basic level, we are going to use GitHub actions to do the same thing that you did in the previous post, to build a conda environment.
-But we want to build that environment on multiple operating systems:
+At the most basic level, we are going to use GitHub actions to do the same thing that you did in the previous post:

+to build a `conda` environment.

+But we want to
+build that environment on multiple operating systems:

 * Windows, Mac and Linux

 We also want this build to happen any time we update the environment on GitHub.
-This will test whether the environment still builds or not.
+This will test whether the environment still builds or not after you've say migrated to the next version of python (3.8 to 3.9) or added a new package to your environment.

-##
+## When do GitHub actions run?

 GitHub actions can be customized to run whenever you want them to run: